fbpx Skip to content

 In infants:

-Because infants cannot indicate they are choking, parents and childminders need to look out for difficulty in breathing, a weak cry, or a cough – sometimes it may be both.
+Because infants cannot indicate they are choking, parents and childminders need to look out for difficulty in breathing, a weak cry, or a cough – infant choking can sometimes be both.
 The child’s lips and/or skin could also turn blue.
 Children older than a year are usually able to indicate they are choking by holding their necks.
+Child choking can be recognized easier than infant choking.

 In adults:

 After noticing the signs of choking, it is critical to understand how to save that person.
-Everyone should familiarize themselves with the recommendations of clearing an obstruction, so they can be prepared if they ever need to save a life.
+Everyone should familiarize themselves with the recommendations for clearing an obstruction so they can be prepared if they ever need to save a life.

 Saving an infant from choking